United Kingdom in the Eurovision Song Contest 2001: Competing entries

 In late 2000, BBC together with the British Academy of Songwriters, Composers and Authors (BASCA) and the Music Publishers Association (MPA) announced an open submission for interested songwriters to submit their songs.
 All composers and lyricists were required to be British citizens or residents in the United Kingdom for three years prior to the Eurovision Song Contest 2001.
 A fee was also imposed on songs being submitted to the national final: £47 for BASCA members, £70.5 for non-BASCA members and £11.75 for songwriters under the age of 17 by 1 May 2001.
 The submission period lasted until 20 October 2000.
 More than 600 received submissions were reviewed and a 28-song shortlist was compiled and presented to a professional panel consisting of representatives of the BBC, BASCA and MPA that ultimately selected eight semi-finalists to compete in the national final.
 The eight competing songs were premiered during The Ken Bruce Show and Wake Up to Wogan on BBC Radio 2 between 22 and 25 January 2001.

 Semi-final

-Eight acts competed in the radio semi-final which was hosted by Terry Wogan and Ken Bruce during Wake Up to Wogan on 26 January 2001.
+Eight acts competed in the radio semi-final which was hosted by Terry Wogan and Ken Bruce during the BBC Radio 2 programme Wake Up to Wogan on 26 January 2001.
 A public televote selected the top four songs that proceeded to the final.